jbb95w/Bookshop/BookStore/README.md

 BookStore is a simple and interactive online book store web application built using React.js.
 It allows users to browse through a collection of books, add their preferred titles to the cart, and manage them before purchase.
-This project was developed as part of a college coursework to demonstrate frontend development concepts using React.

 ---